2019 BMW 3-Series spy shots and video

 Diesel and plug-in hybrid options should be available in most markets, with the latter possibly utilizing two electric motors (one driving the front axle and the other integrated with the transmission) in a setup known as Power eDrive.
 BMW’s current plug-in hybrid 3-Series relies on a single electric motor integrated with the transmission.

 Of course, there will also be a high-performance M3 variant.
-Don’t be surprised if this one gets the Power eDrive system mentioned above.
-A prototype version of the system shown in 2014 used a turbocharged 2.0-liter inline-4 and two electric motors to develop as much as 670 horsepower!
+Don’t be surprised if this one gets some form of electrification to boost performance while reducing fuel consumption.

 Email This Page